 Regardless of your industry or your market, you’ll probably be able to harness the power of content marketing somehow.
 So what is it?

 Content marketing is the practice of producing, publishing, and sharing content about topics relevant to your company’s offering or industry.
 Content can take many forms, including blog posts, videos, infographics, and many more.
 Content should seek to educate, enlighten, or entertain in an aspect of your field, rather than being outright salesy.

 Content marketing is all about growing your relationship with your audience.
 It gives you an opportunity to prove your expertise; build real, human rapport; and turn cold leads into well-informed, brand aware prospective clients.

 There are secondary benefits involved too.
 Publishing regular content can improve your search presence and gives you an ever-growing library of branded collateral to share on social media (or with email subscribers).

-Content can comprise any kind of shareable, digestible media.
+Content can comprise any kind of shareable, digestible, editorial online media.
 Here are a few popular content formats: